Budgets

 Validation rules

-Section titled “Validation rules”Budget settings are validated at startup:
+Section titled “Validation rules”Budget settings are validated when config and workflow definitions are loaded:

 budgetandtotal_budgetmust be non-negativebudget_warnandtotal_budget_warnmust be between0and1- a warning threshold requires its corresponding budget to be positive